Protecting an Independent Faculty Voice

 It encourages “best-interest” decision-making:

-• Faculty are on the frontline of a variety of academic and community issues and are therefore critical players in making decisions that are in the best interests of the institution and the community.
-Faculty’s ability to engage in this work is imperative to creating a safe and open learning environment.
+• Faculty members are on the frontline of a variety of academic and community issues and are therefore critical players in making decisions that are in the best interests of the institution and the community.
+Faculty members’ freedom to to engage in this work without fear of institutional retribution is imperative to creating a safe and open learning environment.

 It enables campus-wide “buy-in”: